What Are The Jewels in a Watch For?

-- A roller jewel is a type of jewel that is used a connection point between the escape wheel and the pallets and sits inside the pallet fork.
+A roller jewel is a type of jewel that is used as a connection point between the escape wheel and the pallets, and it sits inside the pallet fork.

 Most jeweled watches have around 17 jewels that are used in several areas:

 - Balance Wheel

 - One impulse jewel can be found in the assembly where the escapement level hits it.

 - Staff Pivot